crm416/crm416.github.io/_posts/2015-12-08-robolectric.md

 }
 ```

-Unfortunately, our basic debug build didn't play well with Robolectric for two reasons:
+Unfortunately, our standard debug build didn't play well with Robolectric for two reasons:

 1. Robolectric tests against your `targetSdkVersion`.
 We target API 22, which Robolectric doesn't support yet (although API 22 support is already available in [3.1-SNAPSHOT](https://github.com/robolectric/robolectric/pull/2030)).
 2. Robolectric relies on your `applicationId` to locate your resource and asset directories, and gets tripped up if your debug build uses a custom application ID (e.g., we use `org.khanacademy.android.debug`, rather than `org.khanacademy.android`).